webix-hub/docs/data/api/undo_ignoreundo.md

 @short:
-	ignores the undo history track
+	calls a function that will ignore the undo history track

 @params:

+- function			function		function for which undo history track will be disabled

 @example: